 2. Providing information to the IESO for distribution to electricity vendors, in respect of obligations under Part III.

 3. Such other matters as may be prescribed.
 [NTD: What is contemplated here?]
+[NTD: The intent is to provide flexibility to deal with unforeseen circumstances or to address technical details not explicitly provided for above.]

 Review of costs

 (3) The Board shall review the administrative costs of the Financial Services Manager in accordance with the regulations.
 [NTD: Please confirm that fees to be paid to OPG will be address in the regulations.]
 [NTD: Need to understand intended scope and nature of OEB review to determine if this language is appropriate].
+[NTD: Not sure this requires a drafting solution, perhaps a discussion with OPG/Tory’s.]

 Fair Allocation Amount